roundtableAI/alias-api/README.md

 This repository contains details on using the [Roundtable](https://roundtable.ai) Alias API for survey bot and fraud detection.

-If you're interested in seeing the Alias API in action or have questions about integration, feel free to [schedule a demo](https://0hisg1rtgv7.typeform.com/to/a9QAV4MW) and our team can walk you through the features and help with setup.
+If you're interested in using the Alias API or have questions about integration, feel free to contact us at [support@roundtable.ai](mailto:support@roundtable.ai) and our team can walk you through the features and get your account set up.

 ## Setup